sonia-genomics/sonia-genomics/README.md

-# Sonia
+Hi, I'm Sonia

-MSc Biotechnology | Bioinformatics & Genomics
-Passionate about multi-omics data analysis and computational biology
-Interested in disease subtyping, biomarker discovery, and translational research
+MSc Biotechnology graduate specializing in **Bioinformatics and Genomics**, with experience in **NGS data analysis and pipeline development**.

+I am interested in pursuing a PhD in **genomics and genetic diseases**, focusing on analyzing **NGS and multi-omics data** to identify disease-associated variants, understand molecular mechanisms, and contribute to **precision medicine**.

 ---